laravel/docs/validation.md

 <a name="rule-prohibited"></a>
 #### prohibited

-The field under validation must be an empty string or not present.
+The field under validation may not be present.

 <a name="rule-prohibited-if"></a>
 #### prohibited_if:_anotherfield_,_value_,...